 Last week I visited Taipei, Taiwan for the first time.
 It was a thirty-hour journey from my home in Canada to Taipei, so I knew that upon arrival, a standard hostel with dorm beds wouldn’t cut it.
 Instead, I went on the hunt for a hostel, or affordable hotel, with private rooms that would allow me to get a good night’s sleep after such a long journey.

 After searching online for hours and reading tons of reviews, I booked in to Poshpacker Hotel, a hybrid hostel/hotel that is made up exclusively of private rooms with shared bathrooms.
+Some bloggers believe that Taiwan is one of the best destinations in Asia for solo travelers, so I wanted to make sure I was staying somewhere social where I could connect with other travelers.
 Overall I had a great stay, as I loved having my own little (affordable!) private room and the location couldn’t be beat.

 Arriving at the Hostel